aks-arise1600/webCam2RTSP/README.md

 # webCam2RTSP
-Webcam/USBcam stream as RTSP.
+Webcam/USBcam stream convert as RTSP stream.
 This is a simple rtsp sever that streaming web-cam or usb-cam.

 ## Dependencies
 1. [Gstreamer](https://gstreamer.freedesktop.org/)